BobBrown1/py2html/README.md

 # py2html

-Welcome to py2html, a python library that helps you build html webpages seemlessly.
-This package allows you to set headers, text, links, divs, and more.
+Welcome to py2html, a Python library that helps you build HTML webpages saemlessly.
+This package allows you to set headers, text, links, lists, and more.
 Learn more about py2html and how you can use it in our documentation.

 ## Install The Package